Nonlocal conductivity, continued fractions and current vortices in electron fluids: conductivity and continued fractions

-For transport in a system of size $w$ the relevant wavenumber values, describing momentum escaping from the systems, are $k\sim 1/w$.
-Comparing to Eq.\eqref{eq:conductivities_a_b}, this predicts the threshold values for disorder scattering above which the momentum dependence of conductivity is suppressed, respectively for the ballistic and viscous regimes: \be {\rm a)}\ \gamma'_0\approx v/w ;\quad {\rm b)}\ \gamma''_0\approx \nu/w^2 . \ee Condition a) states that vorticity is supressed when the disorder mean free path is smaller than the system size.
+For transport in a system of size $w$, the wavenumbers describing the flow that carries momentum out of the system are on the order $k\sim 1/w$.
+Compared to Eq.\eqref{eq:conductivities_a_b}, this predicts threshold values for disorder scattering above which the $k$ dependence of conductivity is suppressed: \be {\rm a)}\ \gamma_{p}'\approx v/w ;\quad {\rm b)}\ \gamma_{p}''\approx \nu/w^2 , \ee respectively for the ballistic and viscous regimes.
+Condition a) states that vorticity is suppressed when the disorder mean free path is smaller than the system size.
 Condition b) states that the momentum relaxation time is shorter than the time momentum diffuses across viscous fluid in a system of size $w$, which is a considerably more stringent condition than a).
-These two threshold values are related as \be \gamma''_0/\gamma'_0\approx \ell_{\rm ee}/w , \ee where $\ell_{\rm ee}=v/\gamma$ is the el-el collision mean free path.
+These two threshold values are related as \be \gamma_{p}''/\gamma_{p}'\approx \ell_{\rm ee}/w , \ee where $\ell_{\rm ee}=v/\gamma$ is the el-el collision mean free path.
 We see that in a hydrodynamic regime, $\ell_{\rm ee}\ll w$, the sensitivity of vortices to momentum-relaxing collisions is orders of magnitude stronger than in the ballistic regime.

-Our geometry of interest is an infinite strip of width $w,-\infty<x<\infty$, $0<y<w$, with a pair of slits on opposite sides serving as the injector and drain contacts, Fig.\ref{fig:streams}.
-In this geometry, we will solve for the current distribution for a general nonlocal current-field linear response relation given in Eq.\eqref{eq:j=sigma E}.
-We adopt no-slip boundary conditions modeled using a fictitious field $\vec E^{(fic)}$ concentrated at the boundary, as discussed below.
-The distribution of the electric field $\vec E(\vec x)$ that drives the current, and that of the fictitious field $\vec E^{(fic)}(\vec x)$ will be determined from the solution of the transport problem within the strip.

-To prepare for the discussion of nonlocal transport in a strip, we first consider the properties of the $k$-dependent conductivity, Eq.\eqref{eq:j(k)=sigma(k) E(k)}, found by Fourier transforming the translation-invariant linear response function in Eq.\eqref{eq:j=sigma E}.
-In general, the conductivity $\sigma_{\alpha\beta}(\vec{k})$ takes different values for fields and currents parallel and perpendicular to the wavevector $\vec{k}$, such that

-where we added a term $\delta\mu(\vec{k})$ to describe the potential of a space charge that builds up due to the spatial nonuniformity of current.
-In a steady state described by a time-independent field and current, the potential $\delta\mu(\vec{x})$, determined from the continuity relation $\text{div}\vec{j}=0$, cancels the longitudinal component $E_{\|}$.
-Namely, for a time-independent field and current there is no longitudinal current $\vec{j}\|\vec{k}$ because of charge continuity.
-As a result, transport is described solely by $\sigma_{\perp}(\vec{k})$ through a relation between transverse components of $\vec{j}$ and $\vec{E}$ given by a \textbf{$\vec{k}$}-dependent conductivity: